awesome1888/eisenwerk/README.md

     2. redis 4 sessions
     4. make other oauth2 providers possible
     5. [DONE] make password auth working again
+    6. in makeToken() rename 'token' to 'accessToken', because there could also be 'refreshToken' alongside
 4. refactor getSettings() to .get('some.variable', 'default-value');
 3. no more Assign Network
 5. re-think network :))) [POSTPONE]